 VisionQuest opened its doors in 1973 in Tucson, Arizona.
 Throughout many years of growth, change, and expansion, programming in Arizona has formed into what it is today.
-Currently, in Arizona, VisionQuest offers four unique placement types for dependent youth and a school-based program.
-The following four placement types were created in order to offer individualized programming and support a continuum of care: VQ Residential, VQ Community, VQ Living, and VQ Sibling.
+Currently, in Arizona, VisionQuest offers three unique placement types for dependent youth and a school-based program.
+The following three placement types were created in order to offer individualized programming and support a continuum of care: VQ Community, VQ Semi-Independent, and VQ Sibling.

 VQ Community Programs are designed for youth who need a structured environment combined with gender specific programming.
 VQ Community teaches the foundation of essential life skills for youth to grow into successful and productive adults.
 VQ Community focuses on encouraging youth to create positive routines and healthy habits in all aspects of their lives.